Brian Quinn (comedian): Impractical Jokers and other television shows

+In 2017 Quinn played Austin in the film Victor Crowley.

-In 2019, Quinn, along with the other members of The Tenderloins, starred in The Misery Index, which is hosted by Jameela Jamil and is based on Andy Breckman's card game "Shit Happens".
+In October 2019, Quinn, along with the other members of The Tenderloins, starred in The Misery Index, which is hosted by Jameela Jamil and is based on Andy Breckman's card game "Shit Happens".

 Quinn was in the 6th episode of Tacoma F.D., 'Full Moon Fever', released May 2, 2019.

 Impractical Jokers: The Movie was released on February 21, 2020.